Join 1k+ Subscribers

 So let’s talk about Winters, Sobel, Dingle, and an unexpected moment at a red light…

 A while back, I wrote a blog post about how my mate Dingle earned his spot as an extra on Band of Brothers—a role he landed by turning up to the casting in full US naval uniform and delivering a straight-to-camera monologue so stirring it made Tom Hanks nod approvingly behind a monitor.
-(If you missed it, you can read that post here.)

 It was a little story about what Dingle and I call earned luck—how putting yourself in the right place, prepared and ready, opens doors you might otherwise never have noticed.

-Anyway, fast forward a few years and Dingle’s in a very different kind of uniform.
+Fast forward a few years and Dingle’s in a very different kind of uniform.
 He’s now working in the Met Police and driving a squad car through Central London with two fellow officers in the car.

 They stop at a red light.
 A cyclist pulls up alongside them.
+Dingle looks over and instantly recognises the rider.

 It’s Damien Lewis.